StolenColon/docs.getdbt.com/website/docs/docs/collaborate/auto-exposures.md

   - Active exposures is essentially a way to ensure that your Tableau extracts are updated regularly by using the [dbt Cloud job scheduler](/docs/deploy/deployments).
   - For more info on the differences between auto-exposures and active exposures, see [Auto exposures and active exposures](/docs/cloud-integrations/active-and-auto-exposures).

-To set up auto exposures, prerequisites, and more &mdash; refer to [Auto exposures](/docs/cloud-integrations/auto-exposures).
+To set up auto exposures for either Tableau or Power BI, prerequisites, and more &mdash; refer to [Auto exposures](/docs/cloud-integrations/auto-exposures).

 ### Supported plans
 Auto exposures is available on the [dbt Cloud Enterprise](https://www.getdbt.com/pricing/) plan.
 Currently, you can only connect to a single Tableau site on the same server.